Articles in this section

 Output Friday, 1st October 2021 Tuesday, 12th October 2021 Saturday, 23rd October 2021

-• Note that in the second "FormatDateTime" function a double dd is used (that searches for '01', '02' etc.).
+In the second "FormatDateTime" function a double dd is used (that searches for '01', '02' etc.).
 You need to use a double dd because a single d (without MMMM or yyyy) will return a short date.

 Example 6